Enterprise Privacy & Compliance Framework — BlueNexus

 Some developers or enterprise customers may route health or medical information through the Services.

 The Platform is designed to support HIPAA-compliant deployments.
-However, BlueNexus does not act as a Business Associate under HIPAA unless a separate, written Business Associate Agreement (BAA) is agreed between the parties.
+However, BlueNexus does not act as a Business Associate under HIPAA unless a separate, written Business Associate Agreement (BAA) is agreed.

 By default, the Services are not provided on a HIPAA-compliant basis unless explicitly agreed in writing.

-Developers and customers are responsible for obtaining any required consents,authorisations, or approvals in respect of health-related data they process using the Services.
+Developers and customers are responsible for obtaining any required consents, authorisations, or approvals regarding health-related data processed using the Services.

 "Sovereign Account / User-Controlled Account": Non-custodial account where the user controls access keys, encryption keys and permissions.

-This section provides a high-level technical overview of the Platform.
-It is intended for compliance teams, auditors, and enterprise customers evaluating the security and data protection capabilities of the Services.
+This section provides a high-level technical overview of the Platform for compliance teams, auditors, and enterprise customers.

 1. Confidential Compute (Trusted Execution Environments — TEEs)

-The Platform supports processing within Trusted Execution Environments (TEEs), which provide:
+The Platform supports processing within Trusted Execution Environments, which provide:

 2. Encrypted Storage & Routing Layers